hashchange/jquery.promises/README.md

 myPromises.stopPostponing();
 ```

-will unblock the resolution or rejection of myPromises.
+will unblock the resolution or rejection of the aggregated promises. `$.when` will now respond to their state.

 ## The API